-Mueller expands special counsel office, hires 13 lawyers
+Robert Mueller expands special counsel office, hires 13 lawyers

 The interviews are some of the first indications of the efforts of Mueller's newly assembled team.

-Ultimately, it would be up to Mueller to decide whether there is enough evidence to recommend pursuing charges on any part of the investigation
+Ultimately, it would be up to Mueller to decide whether there is enough evidence to recommend pursuing charges on any part of the investigation.

 Law enforcement sources tell CNN that the special counsel is gathering information and considering whether there is evidence to launch a full-scale obstruction investigation.

-Trump, however, referred to the Post's reporting as a "phony story" in a tweet Thursday morning.
+Trump, however, referred to the Post's reporting as a "phony" story in a tweet Thursday.

 "They made up a phony collusion with the Russians story, found zero proof, so now they go for obstruction of justice on the phony story.
 Nice," the President tweeted.

-In another tweet Thursday, Trump called it "the single greatest WITCH HUNT in American political history — led by some very bad and conflicted people!"
+In another tweet, Trump called it "the single greatest WITCH HUNT in American political history -- led by some very bad and conflicted people!"

-A spokesman for the office of the special counsel declined to comment, and so did one for the Director of National Intelligence.
+A spokesman for the office of the special counsel declined to comment, and so did a representative for the director of National Intelligence.
 In a statement, the National Security Agency said it "will fully cooperate with the special counsel," but declined to comment further.

 Mark Corallo, a spokesman for Trump's outside attorney, Marc Kasowitz, slammed the Post's reporting.
 "The FBI leak of information regarding the President is outrageous, inexcusable and illegal," he said.